 If you are making a bread bowl around any holiday most bakery departments in the grocery store have a large quantity of the traditional round pumpernickel bread.
 Our store has one or two every week.
 But it may be best to check with the bakery department in your store to make sure they will have the traditional round loaf.
 If you are not a fan of the darker heavier bread you can also use any round loaf that is somewhat dense like sourdough.

 With a serrated long knife start about an inch from the edge of the loaf and cut out a circle in the middle.
 Be careful not to but through the bottom.
 Leave enough in the bottom so the dip does not leak through but make the hole deep enough for the whole recipe.
 Now you have the perfect bread bowl for your dip.

-With the middle that you remove, cut into bite-size chunks to use for dipping.
+With the middle that you remove, cut it into bite-size chunks to use for dipping.
 If I am having a large party I will buy a second loaf so I have enough for eating with the dip.